J.D. Frequently Asked Questions

 Does NDLS offer dual degree programs?

-Students who wish to combine their J.D. with another graduate program offered by the University must gain approval by both the Law School and the other department prior to enrollment.
+Students who wish to combine their J.D. with another graduate program beyond our dual degree programs may do so with the approval of both the Law School and the other department in question.

 Law students may also take up to 9 credit hours in another graduate program on campus (except for the MBA program — only students pursuing the dual J.D./MBA may take MBA courses).
 Such credits will count as electives towards their J.D.